Minnesota Buddhist Vihara: Services

 Since its inception, the Vihara has been a central place for Buddhist community from various backgrounds to come and experience religious and spiritual events such as weekly meditation session, monthly meditation retreats and annual ceremonies.

 Its service is not limited to the state but has expanded to neighboring states as well.
 Resident monks visit South Dakota State Penitentiary once a month to teach and guide mindfulness session for inmates.
 They also travel to North Dakota twice a year to lead a day-long mindfulness session in Fargo-Moorhead area.
 In addition, they visit universities, churches, and schools to share the teachings of the Buddha.

 On April 21, 2019, a public memorial service was held in memory of Sri Lanka Bombing victims.

+Addition to temple

+Under the guidance of Venerable Seewalie's leadership, the temple commenced the construction of a sacred stupa within its premises in April 2021.
+On October 6, 2023, a formal ceremony was convened to commemorate its completion.

+Distinguished monks from diverse temples and devout laities congregated to offer chants and blessings, signifying a momentous achievement for the temple.

 Mission

 The Vihara promotes to create peace and harmony within and the surroundings.
 It is open to public and invites everyone to come and explore the Buddha's teachings.